buntine/p-prime-prime/CONTENT.md

+---
+title: P″ - The original Brainf*ck and mother of the Turing tarpits
+published: false
+description: A look at the P″ esoteric programming language and it's relation to Brainf*ck
+cover_image:
+tags: computer science, brainfuck, turing machines
+---

 When we think of esoteric programming languages, most of us quickly gravitate towards one in particular: the infamous [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) - a super minimal programming language that achieves [Turing Completeness](https://en.wikipedia.org/wiki/Turing_completeness) in just six simple instructions (not including the two for I/O).

 The incessantly lovely Brainfuck was created in 1993 by Urban Müller in an attempt to construct a usable - albeit barely - programming language with a compiler under 1024 bytes.
 Why 1024 bytes?
 Well, he had been inspired by Wouter van Oortmerssen's [FALSE](https://esolangs.org/wiki/FALSE), a stack-based language with a compiler of exactly 1024 bytes.
 So I guess you could say it was a competition of sorts.